trailofbits/manticore/README.md

 ## Requirements

 Manticore is supported on Linux and requires Python 2.7, pip 7.1.0 or higher, and the [Z3 Theorum Prover](https://github.com/Z3Prover/z3/releases).
+Ubuntu 16.04 is strongly recommended.

 ## Quick Start